teknopaul/adj/readme.md

 ### Tempo vs Pitch

 There is no pitch adjust just tempo adjust, i.e. faster or slower.
 This is kind of like having the "master tempo" button always pressed on a CDJ.
-There is no need to time-strech this makes missing subtly different since Humans are tuned to pick up on very small frequency changes, and its more difficult to pick up on duration changes, there is nothing to go on until the beat sounds.
+There is no need to time-stretch this makes mixing subtly different since humans are tuned to pick up on very small frequency changes, and its more difficult to pick up on duration changes, there is nothing to go on until the beat sounds.
 Tempo changes do not have a noticeable slide like pushing a vinyl record, that good for the audience but more complicated for the DJ since humans are highly tuned to picking up minor variation in pitch.
 It takes a bit of getting used to if you mix vinyl, its the same as learning to mix Pioneer CDJs with master tempo set.

 You can assign a midi slider to the pitch but it does not work like a Technics slider.